Rightful Heir: Plot

-Broadcast & Releases
+Broadcast and releases

 "Rightful Heir" was originally released in broadcast syndication on May 15, 1993.
 It received Nielsen ratings of 10.6 percent, placing it in third place in its timeslot.
 This was part of a brief decline in ratings towards the end of the season; "Suspicions", the episode broadcast prior, received ratings of 11.3 percent.
 The episode broadcast after "Rightful Heir", "Second Chances", received a rating of 9.7 percent.

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.

 On November 3, 1999 this episode and "Second Chances" were released together on LaserDisc in the United States for 34.98 USD.
 The episodes were on a single 12" double-sided optical disc with a Dolby Surround soundtrack.

 Reception

-In 2011, The A.V.Club rated this episode an "A", praising Kahless (played by Kevin Conway), Worf, and the exploration of Klingon culture.
+In 2011, The A.V.
+Club rated this episode an "A", praising Kahless (played by Kevin Conway), Worf, and the exploration of Klingon culture.

 In the book Star Trek FAQ 2.0 (Unofficial and Unauthorized): Everything Left to Know About the Next Generation, the Movies and Beyond (2013) they said that Conway delivered a "righteous and inspiring" Kahless and it was one of Dorn's best performances as Worf.

 In 2017, Io9 noted "Rightful Heir" for being one of the "weirdest" TNG adventures, with Worf helping to install a Kahless clone as Emperor of the Klingons.

-Medium.com ranked this the 68th best episode Star Trek: The Next Generation in 2017.
-They praised the presentation of Gowron as a politician.